KAWS: 11 Things You Should Know

 After Brian Donnelly finished his studies in New York and worked as a freelance animator for different Disney productions, the artist launched Original Fake.
 With his iconic label, Kaws released different editions of designer toys and sold them in different flagship stores.

-One of it was located in Tokyo, which in the end helped the artist to catapult the cult of Kaws internationally.
+One of it was located in Tokyo, which helped the artist catapult the ‘cult of Kaws’ internationally.
 The small vinyl toys became tall sculptures later.
-Today Kaws’ work includes sculptures of a few inches as well as some that are ten metres tall.
+Today Kaws’ work includes sculptures of just a few inches as well as some that are ten meters tall.

 5. He Was First Influenced by Graffiti Street Art

-Graffiti sketches done by Kaws in 1985. ©Kaws via Instagram
+Graffiti sketches done by Kaws in 1985.
+Source: Kaws

 Brian Donnelly’s first interest in the art field was triggered by other children in elementary school.
 As a young boy, Donnelly became interested in graffiti.
 He first started to copy graffiti images onto paper.